duncanmcclean/simple-commerce/docs/kb-articles/existing-collection-for-products.md

 ---
-title: 'Using an existing collection for Simple Commerce Products'
+title: "Using an existing collection for Simple Commerce Products"
 ---

 There's some cases where you'll need to bring in Simple Commerce to allow charging for events or tickets.